MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model-classification.md

 ---
-title: 'ML Studio (classic): Initialize Model: Classification - Azure'
+title: 'ML Studio (classic): Initialize Classification Models - Azure'
 description: "Learn about the modules you can use in Azure Machine Learning Studio (classic) to create binary or multiclass classification models." ms.date: 05/06/2019 ms.service: "machine-learning"